Department of Curriculum and Instruction

 1. Master of Education in curriculum and instruction; and

-2. doctoral degree programs (either Doctor of Education or Doctor of Philosophy) with emphases in curriculum and instruction.
+2. doctoral degree programs (Doctor of Education or Doctor of Philosophy) with emphases in curriculum and instruction.

 Graduate Education/Special Education

 The program provides advanced professional and foundational courses that support graduate study in the College of Education, Health and Human Sciences.
-Graduate programs in special education include:
+Graduate programs in special education include the following:

-2. doctoral degree programs (either Doctor of Education or Doctor of Philosophy) with emphases in special education.
+2. Doctoral degree programs (Doctor of Education or Doctor of Philosophy) with emphases in special education

 1. a minimum grade-point average of 3.0 in undergraduate preparation,